Les Misérables (radio series)

 Les Misérables is a seven-part radio series broadcast July 23 – September 3, 1937 (Fridays at 10 p.m.
 ET), on the Mutual Network.
 Orson Welles adapted Victor Hugo's 1862 novel, directed the series, and starred as Jean Valjean.
 The 22-year-old Welles developed the idea of telling stories with first-person narration on the series, which was his first job as a writer-director for radio.
+The series was one of Welles's earliest and finest achievements on radio, and marked the radio debut of the Mercury Theatre.